 Pay Under a State of Emergency.
 Currently, exempt employees are eligible to record hours over 40 hours a week as "bonus time" hour for hour.
 The exempt employee may choose to take the time off.
 If the exempt employee is unable to take the time off, the .employee may request additional time to use the "bonus time" or under certain circumstances such as a State of Emergency, the time may be paid as approved by the County Manager.
-Whenever the County is under a State of Emergency declared by the Chairman of the Duplin County Board of Commissioners, the County Manager, at his discretion, is authorized to monetarily compensate exempt employees who work beyond the normal workweek an additional amount over and above the exempt employee's guaranteed minimum salary.
+Whenever the County is under a State of Emergency declared by the Chairman of the Duplin County Board of Commissioners, the County Manager, at his discretion, is authorized to monetarily compensate exempt employee's guaranteed minimum salary.
 Subject hours will be fully documented and certified by the Department Head and approved by the County Manager.